JVHallam/kata_design_patterns/builders/README.md

 # Factories - Replacing the Constructors

-## Create the models:
+## Do common step - Create the user model

+## Create a user factory:
-* User
+* Create the factory:
+    * Create the "factory" directory
+    * Create the static UserFactory class
+    * Create the "Create" method
+        * Returns a new user:
-    * string Name
+            * Name = Jake
-    * int Age
+            * Age = 26
-    * Address Address

-* Address
-    * string PostCode
-    * int HouseNumber

-* Same models and structure as before
-* No constructors
-* Create an instance of both in the main function
+    * Use that in the main function

-* Print function
-* Print them
+## Do common step - Create the Address model

-## Create a base factory
+## Create the address factory
-* Create factory directory
+* Address Factory
-* Create a static class UserFactory
+    * Create the static "AddressFactory" class
-* Create UserFactory.Create()
+    * Create the "Create" Method
-* Make it static
-* Return a new instance of the class
+        * Return a new Address
-    * Name, jake
-    * Age, 26
-    * Address
+        * HouseNumber = 1
-        * PostCode Here
+        * PostCode = BS23
-        * HouseNumber 21

-* Use it in the main function
-* Print it
+* Extend the user factory to call it

-# Random values
+* Main should Now print a user with an address

+## Randomise the values
-* User.Name:
+* Randomising User values:
-    * Take this list of names
+    * Take the list for names:
         * Jake
         * Jack
         * Joe
         * Harry
         * Tom

-    * Now use Random to select which one to use
+    * Use Random to select which one to use

     * User.Age:
         * Randomly pick an int between 0 and 100

-* User.Address:
+* Randomising the Address values:
     * Address.PostCode
         * Generate the string "SO" + random int between 0 and 10

     * Address.HouseNumber:
         * An int between 0 and 100

-* Create a few
+* Update Main:
+    * Generate 5 users
     * Print them
+    * Note the random differences

 ----------------------------------------------------------